jitsi/handbook/docs/dev-guide/iframe-commands.md

 ### setSecondScreen

-Renders a meeting surface in its own window on another physical display: the active-speaker stage, a screenshare, a tile grid of everyone, the whiteboard, or the video being shared in the meeting.
+Renders a meeting surface in its own window on another physical display: the main stage, a screenshare, a tile grid of everyone, the whiteboard, or the video being shared in the meeting.
 The window is a view onto the existing conference, so it does not join the meeting a second time, duplicate media subscriptions, or play the audio twice.

 Requires `secondScreen: { enabled: true }` in [config.js] and the [Window Management API][window-management] (Chromium only).
 See the